SnowDenix/FrportalDocs/crm/crm-overview-en.md

 ## Purpose

-This document defines the overall structure, objectives, and operation of the CRM (Customer Relationship Management) system for U.S. Polo Assn., Pierre Cardin, and Cacharel franchise stores under the Aydınlı Grup umbrella.
+This document defines the overall structure, objectives, and operation of the CRM (Customer Relationship Management) system for U.S. Polo Assn., Pierre Cardin, and Cacharel franchise stores under the Aydınlı Group umbrella.

 ### CRM Vision